Construction Management Associates Degree Programs

 Construction management associate's degrees are generally offered at 2-year community and technical colleges.
 Applicants must possess a high school diploma or the equivalent.
 Most schools require the submission of ACT or SAT scores, though score requirements are generally lower than those found at 4-year colleges and universities.

-Courses in construction management associate's degree programs train students in the essential skills necessary for effective leadership on a construction site.
+Courses in construction management associate degree programs train students in the essential skills necessary for effective leadership on a construction site through classes like estimating construction costs, construction safety and supervision, and the principles of financial accounting.
 These skills range from construction practices to safety to general business subjects.
 Common course topics include the following:

 - Introductory construction safety and health regulations